1

 Graduates with an Associate Degree in Applied Science often find entry-level positions in fields such as healthcare, information technology, engineering technology, or laboratory science.
 These roles typically involve hands-on technical work, supporting senior staff, operating specialized equipment, or assisting with data collection and analysis.
 Starting in these positions allows you to gain valuable practical experience, build professional networks, and demonstrate your skills, which can open doors to supervisory or specialized roles with additional training or certifications.
 Many employers also offer tuition assistance or on-the-job training, enabling further educational and career advancement.

-What careers can you get with applied science?
+What can I do with a degree in applied science?

 Is an Associate in applied science worth it?

 An Associate Degree in Applied Science prepares individuals for technical and skilled roles in fields such as healthcare, technology, and manufacturing.
-It typically takes two years to complete and can lead to entry-level positions, often with opportunities for advancement and higher wages compared to high school diplomas alone.
+It typically takes two years to complete and can lead to entry-level positions, often with opportunities for advancement and higher wages compared to high school diplomas.

 What is the difference between Associate Degree In Applied Science vs Medical Laboratory Technician?